megaannum/vimside/README.md

 been implemented and it has only been tested against the very small Scala/Java test source project bundled with it.

-There is now included initial support for SBT (simple build tool).
+There is now included support for SBT (simple build tool).
 The test project is in the data/tests/sbt directory.
 The plugin/vimside.vim file has key mappings for functions that start, compile, clean, package and exit from the SBT.
-More support will be added in future weeks (Sun Feb 10 2013).

 I have checked the source into github primarily so that the source is somewhere other than on my local machines.